Council paints over student Taiwan flag art

 Two Taiwanese-born students painted the Taiwan flag, but last week, the council re-painted them so they were plain blue.

-Other countries' flags were not altered.
+Other flags were not altered.
 The council said it informed the school of the decision prior to the re-painting.

 "[We] made a decision to change one bull statue on display in Quay Street in line with the Australian Government's approach of adhering to the one-China policy," council representative Tony Cullen told the Australian Broadcasting Corp.